kathleenfwang/Course-List-Api/README.md

 # Course List app

-CRUD app to show, add, edit, and delete a course list.
-Uses [Joi](https://www.npmjs.com/package/joi) for course name validation.
+- CRUD Node.js and Express app to show, add, edit, and delete a course list.
+- Uses [Joi](https://www.npmjs.com/package/joi) for course name validation.

 ### Clone or download this repository